 What if we invested as much in nurturing the change we hope to see as we do in fighting what we fear?

 We want a world where compassion is common sense.
-We believe that hope is a smart strategy for promoting the attitudes, behaviors and narratives that underpin democracy, human rights, freedom to move, gender equality, racial justice, climate justice and civic space - worldwide.
+We believe that hope is a smart strategy for promoting the attitudes, behavior and culture that underpin democracy, human rights, freedom to move, gender equality, racial justice, climate justice and civic space - worldwide.

 We can reclaim the initiative by building a new global ecosystem for stories and narratives that nurture the trust, mutual care and agency essential for democracy, human rights and climate justice.